wp-slimstat/wp-slimstat/readme.txt

 5. Go to Slimstat > Settings > Maintenance tab > MaxMind IP to Country section and click on "Install GeoLite DB" to detect your visitors' countries based on their IP addresses
 6. If your `wp-admin` folder is not publicly accessible, make sure to check the [FAQs](http://wordpress.org/extend/plugins/wp-slimstat/faq/) to see if there's anything else you need to do

+== Please note ==
-Please note: if you decide to uninstall Slimstat, all the stats will be **PERMANENTLY** deleted from your database.
+* If you decide to uninstall Slimstat, all the stats will be **PERMANENTLY** deleted from your database.
 Make sure to setup a database backup (wp_slim_*) to avoid losing your data.
+* If you are upgrading from a version prior to 4.0, please install version 4.0 first to upgrade the database structure and download the new Geolocation data.

 == Frequently Asked Questions ==